lupyuen/lupyuen.github.io/src/lorawan3.md

 -   __LORAWAN_DEVICE_EUI:__ Change this to our __LoRaWAN Device EUI__.

-    For ChirpStack: Get it from `Applications → app → Device EUI`
+    For ChirpStack: Copy from "Applications → app → Device EUI"

 -   __LORAWAN_JOIN_EUI:__ Change this to our __LoRaWAN Join EUI__.